uNik020/uNik020/README.md

 <br clear="both">

 <p align="left">About me:<br>👋 Hi there!
 I'm a passionate developer diving deep into web and software development.
-I enjoy building responsive and dynamic projects using various tech stacks like MERN ,MEAN, Java springboot etc. , with a knack for integrating backend systems and exploring various technologies.<br><br>🌟 Currently working on:<br><br>AI Job navigator using MERN.<br>Personal Portfolio website using React.<br><br>🚀 Always eager to learn and create efficient, scalable solutions.</p>
+I enjoy building responsive and dynamic projects using various tech stacks like MERN ,MEAN, Java springboot etc. , with a knack for integrating backend systems and exploring various technologies.<br><br>🌟 Currently working on:<br><br>TickSync : Online ticket booking app<br>Personal Portfolio website using React.<br><br>🚀 Always eager to learn and create efficient, scalable solutions.</p>

 ###